VenkateshV14/resume-hosting/README.md

 ```

 - Add a **Post-Build Step** to deploy the generated WAR file to Tomcat:
+- Install deploy to container plugin in Jenkins GUI.
+- Give the path of war file that has generated in this plugin.

 ## 🔥 How It Works
 1. Push updates to the GitHub repository.